peidong110/Curling-game/README.md

 6.Drag the ball backforth and release to shoot forth, recommend drag longer distance to ensure large force<br />
 7.Maximum 2 players allowed at the same time, any more players will line up in the player waitlist<br />
 8.Any player exit the game or disconnect with the server will give the player in the waitlist a position to join the game, the player will play instead of the one who disconnected<br />
-9.The server will tell which player's turn, and only the player on his turn he can play the game.
+9.The server will tell which player's turn, and only the player on his turn he can play the game.<br />

 Issue: <br />